sat-sat/temp/README.md

   - Some hook names are confusing (useFavoriteMovie vs. useFavoriteMovies vs. useGetFavoriteMovies).
 I'd rethink/rename these if I had more time.
 - Route Constants
   - It felt a little brittle to hardcode "/search" or "/favorites"
+- Layout Responsiveness
+- Better and more granular error handling and loading states